h-v-smacker/canned_food/README.md

 will turn into a "better" variety if left in a dark (10 or less light level) place on wooden shelves.
 For example, canned tomatoes will become marinated tomatoes.
 This operation rewards the player with twice the nutritional amount compared to the regular version, and the resulting products are marked by a red&white checkered paper cover over the lid.
+And by "left on wooden shelf" we mean quite literally — place them on a wooden surface in a dark place.
+Basically, build a cellar.

 The benefit of canning the food is higher nutritional value (since shelf life is irrelevant in minetest game, where food never goes bad), this is a "reward" for applying the effort